 Inspect your vehicle’s exhaust system for leaks.
 Most muffler shops will do this for free.

-This year, many people will needlessly die from Carbon Monoxide poisoning.
+Many people needlessly die from Carbon Monoxide poisoning annually.

 These common sense, often quoted rules could save your life.

-NEVER enclose furnaces and/or water heaters without proper ventilation.
+- NEVER enclose furnaces &/or water heaters without proper ventilation.

-NEVER use LP appliances or gasoline lanterns indoors or in a camper/RV unless they’re vented outdoors.
+- NEVER use LP appliances or gasoline lanterns indoors or in a camper/RV unless they are vented outdoors.